WICG/attribution-reporting-api/AGGREGATE.md

 ```
 In the case of backwards incompatible changes to this scheme (e.g. in future versions), the hosting address (i.e. URL) should also change.

 **Note:** The browser may need some mechanism to ensure that the same set of keys are delivered to different users.
-Backwards incompatible

 The contents of the base64-encoded encrypted `payload` will be a [CBOR](https://cbor.io) map.